ministryofjustice/pflr-cait/README.md

 They have the extension `.unit.spec.js`

-The tests can also be run locally in a docker container
+To run the tests in a docker container as they would be in during CI

-    yarn test:unit:docker
+    yarn test:unit:prepush

 ### Functional tests (end-to-end)

     yarn test:functional

-Functional tests are run before every push (see `.githooks/pre-push`) and as part of every build
+Functional tests are run before every push (see `.githooks/pre-push`) and as part of every Jenkins build

-The tests expect a Selenium instance to be running.
-The following script is provided for convenience, but any Selenium instance will do.

-    yarn docker:selenium

 [CodeceptJS](http://codecept.io) is used as the end-to-end test framework